alissaahodge/MERN-Stack-basic/README.md

 ## About
 MERN stack is a web development framework.
 It consists of MongoDB - document database.
 Express(.js) - Node.js web framework.
 React(.js) - a client-side JavaScript framework.
 Node(.js) - the premier JavaScript web server.
+This development stack also makes use of Docker and Nginx.

 I have created this MERN stack template with basic features so that this can be used as a base for future projects using the MERN Stack.